-Walk down rue Chenal towards the main road, rue du Mont Blanc; here you turn left and you’ll arrive at the Place Charles Albert.
+Walk down rue Chenal towards the main road, rue du Mont Blanc (which was nicely renovated recently); here you turn left, and you’ll arrive at the Place Charles Albert.
 There are plans underway to renovate this public square, as well as the whole riverside area of Sallanches heading towards St-Martin.
-For now, the square is divided in two: there is the paying car park and then there is the pretty garden area for pedestrians.
-The very lovely bookshop Librairie les Carnets d’Albert is on this square (sometimes there are children’s workshops held here).
+For now, the square is divided in two: there is the paying car park and then there is the 🥀pretty garden area for pedestrians.
+The very lovely bookshop 📚 Librairie les Carnets d’Albert is on this square (sometimes there are children’s workshops held here).

 A bit of history . . .

 Sallanches once housed two convents, before they disappeared during the Revolution: the Capucin Convent (built in 1619, it once stood in the Place Charles Albert and you can see its original doorway opposite La Grenette) and the Ursuline Convent (built in 1630, it once stood in the Pré-de-Foire).